keboola/developers-docs/extend/docker/running.md

 [![Run in Postman](https://run.pstmn.io/button.png)](https://www.getpostman.com/run-collection/7dc2e4b41225738f5411)

-You can use *Sandbox introduction* request for a simple start or more advanced *Sandbox Example* which provides more configuration options.
+You can use *Sandbox introduction* request for a simple start or the more advanced *Sandbox Example* which provides more configuration options.
 The request URL is e.g. `https://syrup.keboola.com/docker/sandbox?format=json`.

-To run the component, use a command line, e.g.:
+To run the component, use the command line.
+For example:

     docker run --volume=/Users/JohnDoe/data/:/data --memory=8192m --cpu-shares=1024
     --net=bridge -e KBC_RUNID=123456789 -e KBC_PROJECTID=123 -e KBC_DATADIR=/data/
     -e KBC_CONFIGID=test-78 quay.io/keboola/docs-example-parameters

-Where the path `/Users/JohnDoe/data/` refers to the contents of the data folder, which you obtained in the above Sandbox API call (`data.zip` file stored in the *Storage* - *File uploads*) and `quay.io/keboola/docs-example-parameters` should be replaced by your Docker image name.
+Where the `/Users/JohnDoe/data/` path refers to the contents of the data folder, which you obtained in the above Sandbox API call (`data.zip` file stored in the *Storage* - *File uploads*).
+The `quay.io/keboola/docs-example-parameters` parameter should be replaced by your Docker image name.

 ## Running a Registered Docker Extension
-Already [registered](/extend/register/) Docker extensions have been assigned their *component ID* (in form *vendor.componentName*, e.g. *keboola.docs-docker-example-parameters*).
+Already [registered](/extend/register/) Docker extensions have been assigned their *component ID* (in the form of *vendor.componentName*, e.g. *keboola.docs-docker-example-parameters*).
 To obtain the sample data for a registered component, use the [Input data](/extend/common-interface/sandbox/#input-data) call.
-In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/input-data/create-an-input-job), either specify the full configuration (using `configData` node) or refer to an existing configuration of the component (using `config` node).
+In the [API call](http://docs.kebooladocker.apiary.io/#reference/sandbox/input-data/create-an-input-job), either specify the full configuration (using the `configData` node) or refer to an existing configuration of the component (using the `config` node).
 The configuration format is now fixed to what has been specified in the component registration.

 [![Run in Postman](https://run.pstmn.io/button.png)](https://www.getpostman.com/run-collection/7dc2e4b41225738f5411)

-You can use an *Input Data introduction* request for a sample request referring to an existing configuration or *Input Data full example* for a request specifying the whole configuration.
+You can use an *Input Data introduction* request for a sample request referring to an existing configuration, or *Input Data full example* for a request specifying the whole configuration.
 The request URL is e.g. `https://syrup.keboola.com/docker/keboola.docs-docker-example-parameters/input where `keboola.docs-docker-example-parameters` must be replaced with your component ID.

-To run the component, use a command line.
-For instance:
+To run the component, use the command line.
+For example:

     docker run --volume=/Users/JohnDoe/data/:/data --memory=8192m --cpu-shares=1024 --net=bridge -e KBC_RUNID=123456789 -e KBC_PROJECTID=123 -e KBC_DATADIR=/data/ -e KBC_CONFIGID=test-78 quay.io/keboola/docs-docker-example-parameters

-Where the path `/Users/JohnDoe/data/` referes to the contents of the data folder, which you obtained in the above Input data API call (`data.zip` file stored in the *Storage* - *File uploads*)  and `quay.io/keboola/docs-example-parameters` should be replaced by your Docker image name.
+The `/Users/JohnDoe/data/` path refers to the contents of the data folder, which you obtained in the above Input data API call (`data.zip` file stored in the *Storage* - *File uploads*), and `quay.io/keboola/docs-example-parameters` should be replaced by your Docker image name.